IEMDomain04/lung-nodule-detection-system/README.md

 An AI-powered web application for detecting lung nodules in chest X-ray images using deep learning.
 This system provides automated classification with confidence scores and spatial attention heatmaps to visualize nodule locations.

+This project was developed as part of a thesis, published for a Q1 journal, and is currently available as a preprint: [Press me!
+To see Preprint Paper.](https://www.preprints.org/manuscript/202604.0738)

 ---

 ## 📥 Installation